How many siblings does Migbelis Castellanos have?

 Leonardo Miguel Castellanos

 Leonardo Miguel Castellanos is the older of the two brothers who are part of the Migbelis Castellanos family nucleus.
-Like her, he was born in the Zulia state in Venezuela and has lived in the United States for several years.
+Like her, he was born in the state of Zulia in Venezuela and has lived in the United States for several years.

-The 27-year-old is a prominent baseball player who has been on top college teams like the Titans, Faulkner, Eagles and Keizer.
+The 27-year-old is a prominent baseball player who has been on top varsity teams like the Titans, Faulkner, Eagles and Keizer.

 Leonardo Miguel is a graduate of Faulkner University in Alabama.
 During her graduation in 2018, Migbelis Castellanos was present and said she was very proud of her older brother’s achievement.

-Through his official account on Instagram, Leonardo Miguel Castellanos often shares photos and videos of his strong training routines while physically preparing to take on new professional challenges.
+Through his official account on Instagram, Leonardo Miguel Castellanos often shares photos and videos of his strong training routines as he physically prepares to take on new professional challenges.

 For the past several years, Migbelis Castellanos’ brother has been living in states like Alabama and Georgia while serving on local sports teams.
 However, Leonardo currently resides in Florida like his famed sister.